biasmv/pv/doc/mol.rst

 .. class:: pv.mol.Mol()

   Represents a complete molecular structure which may consist of multiple polypeptide chains, solvent and other molecules.
+Instances of mol are typically created through one of the io functions, e.g. :func:`pv.io.pdb`, or :func:`pv.io.sdf`.

 .. class:: pv.mol.MolView()